GiridharRNair/CS2337/README.md

 ## CS2337 Repository - UT Dallas

 Welcome to the repository for CS2337 at the University of Texas at Dallas!
-This repository is dedicated to storing all of my coursework, assignments, projects, and other materials related to the CS2337 course.
+This repository is dedicated to storing all of my online coding assignments for the CS2337 course.

 ### Course Information
 * Course Code: CS2337